Knowledge of the Rules

 3.3 A match is started and finished by the referee‘s whistle.

-4.1 Teams must complete a Match Card prior to match commencement.
+4.1 Teams must submit their player lineup on League Up prior to match commencement.

-4.3 All outstanding payments must be made prior to match commencement.
+4.2 All outstanding payments must be made prior to match commencement.
+Games will not start if your fees have not been paid.

 Time of Match